 Among other things, the lawsuit involves negligence by doctors in the diagnosis and treatment of preeclampsia during Jo Ann Page’s first pregnancy that led to the stillborn birth of her twins at 33 weeks.
 As a result of the negligence, Jo Ann Page also suffered catastrophic physical and emotional injuries.

 “She almost died.
-Had they delivered the babies sooner, it would have prevented their death and the catastrophic physical and emotional injury to their mother,” Casey told The Scranton Times-Tribune (read story).
+Had they delivered the babies sooner, it would have prevented their death and the catastrophic physical and emotional injury to their mother,” Casey told The Scranton Times-Tribune – read the story below:

 The legal victory over the pain issue substantially increases the amount of a potential jury verdict.